sassoftware/restaf-apiexplorer/README.md

 ```

 ## Warning
 The list of available services depends on what has been installed on the server.
+So do not depend on it - Type it in.